Let the words of my mouth and the meditation of my heart be acceptable in your sight, O Lord, my rock and my redeemer. (Psalm 19:14)

 A SIX STEP EXPERIMENT TO COMBAT LIES

-When we find ourselves passively absorbing whatever our “selves” throw at us, we need to take ourselves in hand and break the looping lies that play in our heads by speaking God’s truth to them.
+When we find ourselves passively absorbing whatever our “selves” throw at us, we must take ourselves in hand and break the looping lies that play in our heads by speaking God’s truth to them.

-Let’s try a thought experiment that will help us to do this—since, unless we slow down, many of us are moving so fast that it’s easy to miss what’s going on inside of us.
+Let’s try a thought experiment that will help us do this – since (unless we slow down) many of us are moving so fast that it’s easy to miss what’s happening inside us.

 COMBAT LIES

-Then take a minute to listen to yourself.
+Then, take a minute to listen to yourself.
 What are some of the first words or thoughts that come to mind about your trial?
-Maybe you’ve never put them into words; they’re more of a feeling.
+Maybe you’ve never put them into words – perhaps they’re more of a feeling.
 That’s OK.
-For now, don’t try to categorize them as right or wrong, but try instead to listen honestly to what’s filling the space between your ears.
+For now, don’t categorize them as right or wrong; instead, try to listen honestly to what’s filling the space between your ears.
 Pay particular attention to any repeated phrases or thoughts that just keep cycling.
 Has anything been hanging out in that space for more than an hour, a day, or a week?
 Write down whatever thoughts or feelings emerge.
-You don’t have to use complete sentences, and no one will check your spelling or grammar.
+You don’t have to use complete sentences; no one will check your spelling or grammar.
 The point here is to pause; instead of mindless listening, pay attention to what you’re hearing.

 2. Reflect on these feelings and thoughts a little more closely.

-3. Now line up what you’ve written down with God’s word.
+3. Now, line up what you’ve written with God’s word.

 4. Confession—not condemnation—comes next.